Operating principles

 Syncing between devices

 Once the ID and key are shared between the two devices, they can exchange information completely securely over any communication channel (even unsecured ones) by encrypting messages with their secret key.
-Each device then sends the changes it makes in the vault to other devices so that other devices can also apply them to their local vault.
+Each device then sends to the server, in an encrypted form, the changes it makes to the vault and conversely, retrieves the changes made by the other devices.

 The advantage of this system is that the server does not know any information about you (it does not know your email address for example) and has no way of decrypting your data.
 If the server is compromised, the hacker does not recover any usable information.
 If it erases data, the app will automatically recreate it the next time it syncs from the local vault.